trivago/cucable-plugin/README.md

 The path where your __existing__ Cucumber .feature files are located (e.g. _src/test/resources/features_) _or_ a single .feature file (e.g. src/test/resources/features/MyFeature.feature).

+__Note:__ This used to be called _sourceFeatureDirectory_ in older versions of Cucable.
+Since its capabilities changed so it now also supports single features, this was renamed!

 #### generatedFeatureDirectory

 The path where the __generated__ Cucumber .feature files should be located (e.g. _src/test/resources/parallel_).